ring-lang/ring/extensions/libdepwin/libsdl/SDL2_vc/docs/README-ios.md

 	-- returns whether or not text events are enabled (and the onscreen keyboard is visible)

+Notes -- Mouse
 ==============================================================================

+iOS now supports Bluetooth mice on iPad, but by default will provide the mouse input as touch.
+In order for SDL to see the real mouse events, you should set the key UIApplicationSupportsIndirectInputEvents to true in your Info.plist

 Notes -- Reading and Writing files
 ==============================================================================